qdraw/starsky/starsky/starsky/readme_api.md

 - Querystring `t` is used for the search query
 - Querystring `p` is used for the pagina number.
 The first page is page 0.
 - Querystring `json` is to render json.
+- The request returns a maximum of 20 results
 Endpoint: `/Starky/Search?t=searchword&p=0&json=true`

 ### Search using POST